First-time domestic violence offenders are certainly viewed more favorably than those who have a history of domestic abuse.

-It is very important to seek expert criminal defense counsel before your arraignment.
+It is very important to seek experienced criminal defense counsel before your arraignment.
 The decision you make about entering a plea is crucial to the future of your case.
-You can change your plea at any point in the process, however, it’s best to get it right from the start with how you enter your plea.
+You can change your plea at any point in the process; however, it’s best to get it right from the start with how you enter your plea.

 After the arraignment, the courts will issue the defendant new court dates for the rest of the legal proceedings.
 Your criminal defense attorney might engage in pre-trial negotiations during this time.
 Throughout this process, your lawyer will spend time learning the following for your case:

 - The facts in the case against you